How To Change ECR Passport To Non-ECR (2023)

 10. Those who hold visas for permanent immigration/resident visas for the US, the UK, and Australia.

-11. Seamen who are in possession of Continuous Discharge Certificate (CDC).
+11. Seamen who are in possession of a Continuous Discharge Certificate (CDC).

 What is emigration clearance?